-All equipment is stated at historical cost less accumulated depreciation and subsequent accumulated impairment losses.
-Historical cost includes expenditure that is directly attributable to the acquisition of the items.
-Subsequent costs are included in the asset's carrying amount or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to profit and loss as they are incurred.
+Subsequent costs are included in the asset's carrying amount, or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+All other repairs and maintenance are charged to profit or loss as incurred.

-Depreciation on equipment is calculated using the straight-line method to allocate their cost to their residual values over their estimated useful lives.
-Leasehold improvements are depreciated over the period of the lease or over such lesser period as is considered appropriate.
-The equipment's residual values and useful lives are reviewed for impairment where there are indicators of impairment and adjusted, if appropriate, at each reporting date.
+Depreciation on equipment is calculated using the straight-line method.
+Leasehold improvements are depreciated over the period of the lease, or over such lesser period as is considered appropriate.

+The residual values and useful lives of equipment are reviewed and adjusted, if appropriate, at each reporting date.